 |Cleaning For Every Brewer Used||Super Easy||Depends on The Brewer/ Machine|

 Coffee is one of the most common drinks in the world.
 It’s also one of the most popular drinks for people who work from home or need a quick pick-me-up.

 But which kind of coffee should you be drinking?
-There are two major types: hot brewed and cold brewed.
+There are two major types: hot brewed and cold brewed coffee.

-Making coffee with the cold brew requires a grind size that is a bit coarser than other brewing methods.
+Making coffee with a cold brew requires a grind size that is a bit coarser than other brewing methods.

 A fine grind will result in the coffee dripping through the filter more quickly, whereas a coarse grind makes for less caffeine and will take longer to brew.

 You can buy a cold brew coffee maker at around $40-50.
-This brewing method is very simple and doesn’t require much equipment, so what you’re paying for is a way to make some of the highest quality coffee on the market.
+This brewing method is very simple and doesn’t require much equipment, so the only expensive item is the coffee beans.